 Whether your department is tired of paper jams and streaky prints or you’re expanding, there will come a time when you need to select new printers for your office.
 Like other machines, no two office printers are exactly alike.
 Knowing what to look for can be confusing, so it is best to assess what your office needs.
-In this piece, we’re going to look at some questions your office can ask itself in order to determine what printer will fit the bill.
+In this piece, we’re going to look at some questions your office can ask itself in order to determine how to buy your ideal printer for the office.

 1. Do you need to frequently print images?

 Some offices may need to be able to show creative ideas and photos to clients.
 Other offices may never need to print anything more complex than a simple company logo on a letterhead.
 Choosing a printer that can handle high-quality images can make life easier for creative services companies.
 Picking a printer that specializes in efficiently printing simple documents can save the latter companies unnecessary costs.

 - Yes: You’ll likely want a large commercial-grade office inkjet printer.

 - No: You’ll likely prefer a toner-based commercial laser printer.

 - Sometimes: You may want to consider a lower-volume inkjet printer specifically for graphic-rich images and a laser print for text-based documents.

 - Rarely: Your best option may be a commercial laser printer, but outsource graphic-rich print jobs to a third-party print shop for optimal quality.

 2. Do you need to print large documents?

 If your office creates or manages creative assets or plans, it can be handy to be able to print out posters or plans.
 In these cases, selecting office printers with wide format capabilities can be helpful.